-Those who adopt a child can receive a tax credit of up to \$14,890 for qualified adoption expenses in 2022, subject to income limitations (see page 11).
-Those adopting a child with special needs may claim a \$14,440 tax credit in the year the adoption is completed, even if they do not have qualified adoption expenses.
+Those who adopt a child in 2023 can receive a tax credit of up to \$15,930, per child, for qualified adoption expenses in 2023, subject to income limitations (see page 11).
+Those adopting a child with special needs may claim a \$15,930 tax credit in the year the adoption is completed, even if they do not have qualified adoption expenses.